DaddyWarbucks/feathers-fletching/README.md

 # feathers-fletching

-A collection of hooks and utilities to make your FeathersJS apps fly straight and true
+`feathers-fletching` is a comprehensive collection of hooks, plugins, utilities, and patterns designed to enhance and optimize applications built with FeathersJS.
+Whether you're building real-time applications or REST APIs, `feathers-fletching` helps your apps fly straight and true.
+If you are not familiar with Feathers or hooks, head over to the [Feathers guide](https://docs.feathersjs.com/guides/) to get an idea how to quickly and easily build real-time applications and REST APIs.

+To get started

 ```
-yarn add feathers-fletching
+npm install feathers-fletching
 ```

-View the full documentation at https://daddywarbucks.github.io/feathers-fletching/
+- [Hooks API](/docs/hooks.md) - The API for the available hooks
+- [Plugins API](/docs/plugins.md) - The API for the available plugins
+- [Utilities API](/docs/utilities.md) - The API for the available utility methods

 ## License